 This qualification is intended for post-16 students wanting to continue their education through applied learning and who aim to progress to higher education and ultimately employment, possibly in the health and health science sectors.

-The qualification is equivalent in size to one A level if studied over two years or an AS after one year.
+The qualification is equivalent in size to one A level, studied over two years.

 Unit 3: Human biology and health initiatives

 You will also study one additional unit, which has been designed to support progression to applied human biology, health and health science courses in HE.

 Human reproduction and fertility

 The course consists of 8 units of which 2 mandatory units are externally assessed (58%) and the third mandatory unit along with the choice of one other optional unit are internally assessed pieces of course work (42%).

 Progression and Careers

 BSc in Nursing or Midwifery; BSc (Hons) in Occupational Health; BSc (Hons) in Sport Science.